Last updated on February 9th, 2021 at 07:39 pm

 Install NoMachine Remote Desktop Tool on Kali Linux 2020

 NoMachine is not available on Kali Linux default repositories.
-Therefore, you need to download the RPM binary package from NoMachine For Linux Downloads page.
+Therefore, you need to download the DEB binary package from NoMachine For Linux Downloads page.

 On the Download page, select the version of NoMachine for your respective Kali Linux 2020 system architecture.